lana-20/selenium-webdriver-bidi/README.md

 Once we have a solid understanding of the WD Classic and CDP, it's easier to understand why BiDi was created and came into play.
 At a certain point, Chromium developers wondered why shouldn't they merge both WD Classic and CDP tools into one protocol, so that they could utilize the power of both tools.
 That's how WD BiDi was born.

+WD BiDi is a new standard protocol, but it was not built entirely from scratch.
+It's developed over WD, allowing us to continue working with WD Classic while utilizing the power of CDP.

 WD BiDi is a cross-browser automation protocol.
 It's an open standard that works across browsers, fast by default, and comes packed with all the features you need for test automation.
 How?
-It takes the best of <code>Chrome DevTools Protocol</code> (e.g., fast bidirectional messaging & low level control) and <code>Classic WebDriver</code> (e.g., best cross-browser support, W3C Standard, testing-oriented), and combines them into the extraordinary WebDriver BiDi protocol.
+It takes the best of <code>Chrome DevTools Protocol</code> (e.g., fast bidirectional messaging & low level control) and <code>WebDriver Classic</code> (e.g., best cross-browser support, W3C Standard, testing-oriented), and combines them into the extraordinary WebDriver BiDi protocol.
 The vision behind BiDi is to give you full flexibility and let you write tests using any of your favorite tools and automate them in any browser or driver.

 This is certainly an exciting future for test automation.
 It takes a huge effort from various vendors working together to ensure this future.